Elliot and Zander Weaver: Filmmakers

 Elliot and Zander Weaver are brothers based in the UK who self-produced their first feature film Cosmos.

-TSM: It’s great to have you here, and thank you so much for doing an interview for the magazine.
+TSM: It’s great to have you here, and thank you so much for interviewing for the magazine.

 EW: Thank you for asking us.